epfl-ada/ada-2022-project-xxdatasiencesxx/README.md

 ## Organization within the team

-- Esha: Analysis of actor casting and plotting
+- Esha: Analysis/plotting of the actor cast
-- Julia: Conception of the website and analysis of crew data
+- Julia: Conception of the website and analysis/plotting of crew data
 - Pierre: Parsing of the NLP XMLs and redaction of README
 - Léo: Post-processing and plotting of the NLP results